Qiskit/rustworkx/docs/source/networkx.rst

     dist_matrix = rx.digraph_floyd_warshall_numpy(graph,
                                                   weight_fn=lambda edge: edge)

-The other large difference to keep in mind is that most functions in retworkx are explicitly typed.
+The other large difference to keep in mind is that many functions in retworkx are explicitly typed.
 This means that they either always return or accept either a :class:`~retworkx.PyDiGraph` or a :class:`~retworkx.PyGraph` but not both.
-The exception to this are the :ref:`universal-functions` which will dispatch to the statically typed equivalent based on the object they receive.
+Generally, functions prefixed with `graph_*` and `digraph_*` explicitly typed.
+Explicitly typed functions also indicate their type on the docstrings.
 This is different from networkx where everything is pretty much dynamically typed and you can pass a graph object to any function and it will work as expected (unless it isn't supported and then it will raise an exception).